Need Help Developing A CV or Resume?

-If you need help creating or updating a CV, contact me today!
-I have over ten years of employability coaching experience, assisting many jobseekers in developing top-notch CVs!
+If you need help creating or updating a CV or resume, contact me today!

 A CV is a selling tool that should describe you in a positive light to the recruiter.
 A recruiter, on average, will spend approximately 20 seconds scanning your CV.
 A CV should not be any more than two pages, the information should be brief, concise and include positive action words.